RetypeOS/axes/GETTING_STARTED.md

 In the wizard, `axes` will interpret `..` as the project in the parent or upper directory and suggest it to you.
 You are already using context navigation!

-To visualize the new structure, go up one level and use `.`:
+To visualize the new structure, go back to the parent directory and run `tree`:

 ```sh
 # From the innovatech-website/ directory